CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 (American / Metric measures)

-.
-2 cups (500ml) fresh Blueberries [reserve 1 cup (250ml) for the jam part]
+[Note: reserve 1 cup (250ml) for the jam part]

-.
-1-1/4 cup (230gr ) organic sugar [reserve 1/8 cup (25gr) for the jam part]
+[Note: reserve 1/8 cup (25g) for the jam part]

 .
 2 xLarge eggs

 .
-2 cups (260gr) GF flour--sweet white Sorghum (reg.
-A.P. flour can be used)
+2 cups (260g) sweet white Sorghum flour

 .
-1 tbsp.
-(15ml) GF baking powder (reg. is fine too)
+1 Tbsp.
+(15ml) GF baking powder

 .
 1 tsp.
 (5ml) sea salt

 .
-2 tbsp.
-(30ml) grated fresh Ginger (optional)
+2 Tbsp.
+(30ml) grated fresh Ginger

 .
-1 orange or lemon finely zested
+1 orange or lemon, finely zested

 .
-1/2 cup (120gr ) candied ginger (finely chopped)
+1/2 cup (120g) candied ginger (finely chopped)

 PREPARATION: